wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes is called "container orchestration" software because it automates the deployment, scaling and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">*</a>.

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.
 Kubernetes also works with <strong>rkt</strong> (pronounced "rocket") containers.
-But this tutorial focuses on Docker.
+IBM Red Hat has their "containerd" technology.
+But this tutorial focuses on <strong>Docker</strong> containers.

-Each Kubernetes node has a different IP address.
+Kubernetes automates resilience by abstacting the network and storage shared by ephemeral replaceable <strong>pods</strong> which the Kubernetes Controller replicates to increase capacity.

+In the illustration below, each pod (each a different color) encapsulates one or more (Docker) container hosts (operating processes, each shown as a circle):

 ![k8s-container-sets-479x364.jpg](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

-Kubernetes automates resilience into containers by abstacting the network and storage of virtual <strong>containers</strong> in replaceable "pods".
-Each pod can hold one or more Docker container hosts.

-Within a pod, each container has a different <strong>port number</strong>.

-Containers within the same pod share the <strong>same IP address</strong>, hostname, Linux namespaces, cgroups, storage, and other resources.
+Containers within the same pod share the <strong>same IP address</strong>, hostname, Linux namespaces, cgroups, storage Volumes, and other resources.
+Within a pod, each container has a different <strong>port number</strong> and can communicate with other containers in the same pod.

+The <a target="_blank" href="https://wilsonmar.github.io/service-mesh">Service Mesh Istio architecture</a> has an "Envoy proxy" in each pod to facilitate the communictions and retry logic from the business logic containers in its pod.

 Kubernetes replicates Pods (the same set of containers in each) across several worker <strong>nodes</strong> (VM or physical machines).

+Each set of pods are within a <strong>node</strong>.
+Kubernetes assigns each node with a different <strong>external IP address</strong>.

 ![kubernetes-structure-502x205-12351.png](https://user-images.githubusercontent.com/300046/47167711-5cf45080-d2bc-11e8-8c95-a76b1b92373a.png)

+Nodes are managed together as a <strong>namespace</strong>.
+Kubernetes can manage several namespaces running in each <strong>cluster</strong>.

 A private ClusterIP is accessible by nodes only within the same cluster.